Michael Myers returns to Haddonfield after a seven-year hiatus

 The plot itself is as thin as any stalk-and-slash fodder.
 In a rather remarkable stroke of coincidence, the authorities have scheduled a patient transfer almost ten years to the day of the original Haddonfield massacre, which gives Myers plenty of room to emerge from a decade-long coma and plan his latest onslaught.
 His sudden recovery is triggered by talk of the killer’s niece, which leads to a mini ambulance massacre that likely could have been prevented if those in charge had taken the time to restrain the most notorious serial killer in recent memory.
 Will they ever learn?

-For a production that sets out to deliver a more generic slasher in the Voorhees mode, it’s all a little bloodless too, deflatingly so.
-One of the main reasons why the popularity of the Friday series was on the wane was censorship, at the hands of both the Motion Picture Association of America and Paramount themselves, who were openly ashamed of the series to the extent that they became self-censoring to a degree.
+For a production that sets out to deliver a more generic slasher in the Voorhees mode, it’s all a little bloodless too.
+One of the reasons why the popularity of the Friday series was on the wane was censorship, at the hands of both the Motion Picture Association of America and Paramount themselves, who were openly ashamed of the series to the extent that they became self-censoring to a degree.
 Not only did Halloween 4 revert to generic slasher convention, it did so during the genre’s censor-imposed decline.
 In terms of violence, the movie is on a par with 1989‘s Jason Takes Manhattan, a film that put the Friday the 13th franchise down for a nine count.
-Asides from a fairly brutal throat-ripping, there’s very little gore on show, even when Michael embarks on a mini, truck-bound killing spree, the kills are largely off-screen or implied.
-As the original Halloween proved, gore isn’t everything, but when you set out to make a textbook slasher it kind of is, and Halloween 4 lacks the suspense and technical inspiration to be anything but.
+Asides from a fairly brutal throat-ripping, there’s very little gore on show.
+Even when Michael embarks on a mini, truck-bound killing spree, the kills are largely off-screen or implied.
+As the original Halloween proved, gore isn’t everything, but when you set out to make a textbook slasher it kind of is, and Halloween 4 lacks the suspense and technical inspiration to be anything more.
 Ultimately, it falls into a kind of creative grey area.

 Again, I love generic slashers.
 To me they’re fast food entertainment.
 You know exactly what you’re getting, you know exactly how they taste, and there’s every chance you’ll be scraping the gristle from between your teeth for long stretches, but it’s strangely compulsive viewing.
 You realise your time might be better served watching something with a little more depth, but sometimes you just have to switch off and embrace the silliness.
-Halloween 4 isn’t silly or cheap enough to pull that kind of experience off.
+Halloween 4 isn’t silly or cheap enough to pull off that kind of experience.
 It has a more developed screenplay than most slashers, better actors, better direction, and it continues to capture the Halloween mood and aesthetic at times, with some cute instances of foreshadowing that build towards a stunning revelation, but it can also be very predictable and throwaway.
 At heart it is modelled on those inferior rip-offs that Halloween directly inspired, and it cheapens affairs, there’s no getting past it.

 Halloween 4 does have an excellent twist, so if you’re yet to see it I suggest you stop reading now.
 There are moments in the movie that hint at a connection between Michael and his young niece, something Little developed himself through his interpretation of Etchison’s script.
 Jamie even runs into her uncle at the Haddonfield fancy dress store, picking out a costume that is almost identical to the one worn by a young Michael on the night that altered the course of his life forever.
 When we finally see Jamie covered in her foster mother’s blood and brandishing a butcher’s knife, it’s absolutely startling, an unexpected jolt that releases you from narrative complacency, offering fresh hope for a sequel that would stray from the original story and presumably avoid the same level of repetition intrinsic to a more direct sequel.